 After college, Broekemeier worked at the Hormel Institute in Austin, Minnesota as a lab technician where she became interested in pursuing a scientific research career.
 After three years, she returned to school at the University of Minnesota, enrolling as a graduate student in the Department of Biochemistry.
-She received a Ph.D. in Biochemistry in 1990 with an emphasis in physical biochemistry and finished with a 4.0 GPA.

-She returned to the Hormel Institute as a postdoctoral fellow and began a career in basic biochemical research, working to further the understanding of how healthy tissues and cells function.
-Her primary areas of research have been "the regulation of membrane permeability in mitochondria" and "the lipid metabolism associated with this intracellular organelle."
+She received a Ph.D. in Biochemistry in 1990 with an emphasis in physical biochemistry and finished with a 4 0 GPA research have been "the regulation of membrane permeability in mitochondria" and "the lipid metabolism associated with this intracellular organelle."
 Advances in these areas impact numerous physiological and pathological processes, including embryo development and cell damage caused by ischemia.
 She has several scientific articles published in Bio chemistry and The Journal of Biological Chemistry, two premier journals for scientific publications in the field of biochemistry.
 Her main contributions have been "elucidation of the mechanism and regulation of the mitochondrial permeability transition," with results published in The Journal of Biological Chemistry in 1989 and discovery of a uniquely regulated phospholipase, a lipid-metabolizing enzyme, in mitochondria, with results published in Biochemistry in 2002.